Badou Ndiaye

-Ahalamshala Papa Alioune "Badou" Ndiaye (IPA: [ⁿdʒaj]; born 27 October 1990) is a Senegalese professional footballer who plays as a midfielder for Adana Demirspor.
+Papa Alioune N'Diaye known as Badou Ndiaye (IPA: [ⁿdʒaj]; born 27 October 1990) is a Senegalese professional footballer who plays for Turkish Süper Lig club Gaziantep.

 Badou began his career with Diambars in his native Senegal before moving to Norwegian side Bodø/Glimt in 2012.
-After impressing in Norway he joined Turkish Süper Lig side Osmanlıspor in 2015.
+After impressing in Norway, he joined Turkish Süper Lig side Osmanlıspor in 2015.
 He spent two years with Osmanlıspor before joining Galatasaray in August 2017 for a fee of €7.5 million.
-In January 2018 Badou signed for English Premier League club Stoke City for a fee of £14 million.
+In January 2018, Badou signed for English Premier League club Stoke City for a fee of £14 million.
 Following Stoke's relegation in 2017–18, Badou re-joined Galatasaray on loan for the 2018–19 season.

 Club career

 Early career

 Badou was born in Dakar and grew up in Diamalaye as a son of an army officer and science teacher.
 Ndiaye began studying for a law degree whilst playing for local side Diambars.
-After a year into his studies he decided to pursue a career in football and went on trials at European clubs.
+After a year into his studies, he decided to pursue a career in football and went on trials at European clubs.